marelab/rfid-door/README.md

 * Thanks to ESPAsyncWebServer Library communication is Asynchronous
 ### Official Hardware
 * Small size form factor just 4,5cm * 4,5 cm
-* Single power source (Ring Bell transformer) for NFC-DOOR hardware & RFID Wiegand Reader and magnetic lock for opening doors.
+* Single power source (Ring Bell transformer) for RFID-DOOR hardware & RFID Wiegand Reader and magnetic lock for opening doors.
 * Exposed programming pins for ESP8266
 * Regarding hardware design, you get multiple possible setup options:
 * Forward Bell ringing on reader to MCU or pass it out of board
 * Control reader’s status LED
 * Control reader’s status BUZZER sound *
 * Power reader, lock and the board through single 8V, AC Ring Bell Transformer
-* Power for Magnetic Lock / Door Relais is supplied by NFC-DOOR Hardware
+* Power for Magnetic Lock / Door Relais is supplied by RFID-DOOR Hardware
 * Possible to use any kind and any type of Wiegand readers
 * Smart Home integration over MQTT
 * Fits in an universal enclosures with DIN mount